OSGeo/gdal/doc/source/programs/index.rst

 Starting with GDAL 3.11, parts of the GDAL utilities are available from a new single :program:`gdal` program that accepts commands and subcommands.

+As an introduction, you can follow the webinar given on June 3, 2025 about the GDAL Command Line Interface Modernization as a `PDF slide deck <https://download.osgeo.org/gdal/presentations/GDAL%20CLI%20Modernization.pdf>`__ or the `recording of the video <https://www.youtube.com/watch?v=ZKdrYm3TiBU>`__.

 .. warning::

     The :program:`gdal` command is provisionally provided as an alternative